INL Media Release

 Laura Scheele, 219-381-8672, email@example.com

+EBR-I was completed in 1951 and produced the world’s first usable amount of electricity from nuclear power on Dec.
+20, 1951.
+The reactor was operated until late 1963 and decommissioned in 1964.
 EBR-I was dedicated as a Registered National Historic Landmark on Aug.
 25, 1966, by President Lyndon Johnson and Glenn Seaborg, chairman of the Atomic Energy Commission.
-The facility is now a museum open to the public for tours throughout the summer season.